dzairdotdev/awesome-dz/README.md

 # Awesome DZair

-A curated list of Awesome DZ Dev
+A curated list of Awesome DZ Tech

 ## Learn